nhoudelot/demosdebs/linux/4k/y/yellowroseoftexas-by-fit/debian/yellowroseoftexas-by-fit.6.md

 % 2018-01-28

 # NAME
-yellowroseoftexas-by-fit - is the command to run Yellow Rose of Texas
+yellowroseoftexas-by-fit_launcher - is the command to run Yellow Rose of Texas

 # SYNOPSIS
-yellowroseoftexas-by-fit [*options*]
+yellowroseoftexas-by-fit_launcher [*options*]

 # DESCRIPTION
 Yellow Rose of Texas  is a demonstration released by Fit, released in 2003